Rules of cribbage: The play

 The play (often called pegging) starts with the player on the dealer's left and continues clockwise.
 Each player lays one card in turn onto the table so that it is visible, stating the cumulative value, or count, of the cards played so far.
 (For example, the first player lays a 4 and says "four", the next lays a 7 and says "eleven", and so on).
 Face cards are worth ten; aces are worth one.
-Each player's cards are retained face up on the table in front of that player, so that the hands can analyzed during play and then later be gathered and scored (see “The show,” below).
+Each player's cards are retained face up on the table in front of that player, so that the hands can be analyzed during play and then later be gathered and scored (see "The show", below).

 The count must not exceed 31, so a player who cannot lay a card without bringing the count above 31 passes by saying "Go".
-The other players continue to lay cards in turn without exceeding 31 until no cards can be played.
+The other players continue to lay cards in turn until no cards can be played without exceeding 31.
 Players must lay a card if able to do so without exceeding 31.
 The last player to lay a card scores two points if 31 is reached exactly ("31 for two"); otherwise one point is scored, e.g., "29 for one", or "30 for one", etc. The one-point score is known as "One for go", or simply "Go".
 The count is then reset to zero and play resumes, starting with the player to the left of the last card played.
 Players with cards remaining repeat this process until all cards have been played.
 The last card played is treated as a final "go" as described above: two points for making the final count 31, or one point otherwise.

 In addition to scoring one or two points for the last card, players score points according to the following rules: